shoppingflux/php-sdk/docs/manual/resources/order.md

 ### Ship

-The ship operation accept 3 parameters :
+The ship operation accepts 3 parameters :

 1. [mandatory] `$reference` : Order reference (eg: 'reference1')
 2. [mandatory] `$channelName` : The channel where the order is from (eg: 'amazon')